Top 10 Best Monitors for Graphic Design and Designers

-The Acer Predator monitor gives a display resolution up to 4K UHD 3840 x 2160 resolution, comes loaded with a dynamic 1 contrast ratio of 100,000,000:1 and a brightness level of up to 300 cd/m 2 rating.
+The Acer Predator monitor gives a display resolution of up to 4K UHD 3840 x 2160 resolution, comes loaded with a dynamic 1 contrast ratio of 100,000,000:1 and a brightness level of up to 300 cd/m 2 ratings.

 The display monitor has one of the lowest response time of 4 milliseconds and supports up to 1.07 billion colours.

 Constructed with In-Plane Switching IPS panel, the monitor provides clear viewing from all viewing angles.